MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 ### Missing dll's etc.

-This has been seen from the Frozen World Engine dll.
+This error is usually from the Frozen World Engine dll.
 Go to NuGet for Unity:

 > `NuGet > Manage NuGet Packages > Installed`

-uninstall and re-install the latest FrozenWorld.Engine package.
+uninstall and reinstall the latest FrozenWorld.Engine package.
 See [NuGet Setup](InitialSetup.md#frozenworld-engine-installation).

 Alternately, [install using the MR Feature Tool](WLTviaMRFeatureTool.md) and have dependencies installation handled for you.